2026 Draft Symposia and Workshops

 Joao Paulo Martins, University of Wisconsin–Madison Breeding strategies to simplify and improve heifer reproductive outcomes

-ADSA Southern Branch Symposium: Strengthening the Future of Small to Medium Farms
+ADSA Southern Branch Symposium: Strengthening the Future of Small and Medium Farms

-ADSA Southern Branch Symposium: Strengthening the Future of Small to Medium Farms
+ADSA Southern Branch Symposium: Strengthening the Future of Small and Medium Farms

 Speaker, Affiliation Presentation Title

-Abele Kuipers, Wageningen University & Research Resilient dairy farming: Perspectives from Europe
+Abele Kuipers, Wageningen University & Research Resilience in dairy farming: Perspectives from Europe

 John Lucey, University of Wisconsin–Madison; Wisconsin Center for Dairy Research Building resilience for dairy farms through the addition of value-added processing